-Each Telelogic Synergy release must conform to the following conventions:
+Each Rational Synergy release must conform to the following conventions:

-- The release cannot contain any of the restricted characters shown in the preceding table. - The values none and as_is are used as keywords in some commands, such as ccm checkout, but it's best not to use these values for releases. - The component name must contain 64 or fewer characters. - The component release must contain 32 or fewer characters.
+- The release cannot contain any of the restricted characters shown in the preceding table. - The values none and as_is are used as keywords in some commands, such as ccm checkout.
+Do not use these values for releases. - The component name must contain 64 or fewer characters. - The component release must contain 32 or fewer characters.